ekuecks/Russian90A/midterm.md

     - 5. Be able to identify the main historical periods from the 10th century to the present.
 2. Week 2
     - 1. What period is known as Kievan Rus?
 What is the relevance of the name now?
+        * 9th - 13th century
+        * Kiev is currently the capital of Ukraine, but is important to the Russian identity
     - 2. When were Russians baptized?
 What Prince is credited with choosing Eastern Christianity as the main religion?
 What legend is associated with this decision?
+        * 988 (NEED TO KNOW)
+        * Prince Vladimir
+        * He sent out people to examine how all the main religions worshipped and they found Greek Orthodox to be the best
     - 3. What is the ‘schism’?
 Who are the old believers and why are they still relevant today?
     - 4. What is meant by monasticism and monastic culture?
 3. Week 3